 Getting-Started with Command Line on Mint Linux

 Hello Mint User!
-This Tutorial Shows You How-to Quick-Start Easily with the Command Line / Console / Terminal / Shell on Linux Mint 18 Sarah Mate/Cinnamon/KDE/Xfce Desktops.
+The Tutorial Shows You How to Quick Start with the Command Line / Console / Terminal / Shell on Linux Mint 17 Qiana Mate/Cinnamon/KDE/Xfce Desktops.

 This is Just a ‘Quick and Dirty’ Introduction to the Command Line Basics by Example on the Console/Terminal Bash Shell emulator.